 In addition, revenues and profits on certain long-term contracts are recognized using the percentage-of-completion method pursuant to ASC 605.
 Revenues recorded under the percentage-of-completion method were \$29,207,000 in 2011, \$26,145,000 in 2010, and \$32,034,000 in 2009.
 The percentage of completion is determined by comparing the actual costs incurred to date to an estimate of total costs to be incurred on each contract.
 If a loss is indicated on any contract in process, a provision is made currently for the entire loss.
 The Company's contracts generally provide for billing of customers upon the attainment of certain milestones specified in each contract.
 Revenues earned on contracts in process in excess of billings are classified as unbilled contract costs and fees, and amounts billed in excess of revenues earned are classified as billings in excess of contract costs and fees, which are included in other current liabilities in the accompanying balance sheet.
-There are no significant amounts included in the accompanying balance sheet that are not expected to be recovered from existing contracts at current contract values, or that are not expected to be collected within one year, including amounts that are billed but not paid under retainage provisions.
+There are no significant amounts included in the accompanying balance sheet that are not expected to be collected within one year, including amounts that are billed but not paid under retainage provisions.